hyperledger/firefly/docs/overview/supernode_concept.md

 ---

-## What is a SuperNode
+## What is a Supernode

-A FireFly SuperNode is designed to be an organization's Web 3 gateway to all the blockchain ecosystems that they participate in - multiple blockchains, multiple token economis, or multiple business networks.
+A FireFly Supernode is designed to be an organization's Web 3 gateway to all the blockchain ecosystems that they participate in - multiple blockchains, multiple token economis, or multiple business networks.
 What makes a SuperNode "super" compared to a regular node is that it includes a blockchain developers toolkit under the hood.
 This includes a security layer, orchestration engine, token connectors, API identity management, and much more.

 Over the last decade of enterprise blockchain projects, architects and developers have realized that they need much more than a blockchain node for their projects to be successful.